wp-plugins/woocommerce-compare-products/readme.txt

 1. Open WooCommerce > Compare Settings

+2. Opens to the SETTINGS tab

-2. Follow the detailed set up instructions on Compare setting dashboard which show you how to
+3. Follow the detailed set up instructions on Compare setting dashboard which show you how to

-3. Style you Compare Products Fly out screen - upload header image and set screen dimensions.
+4. Style you Compare Products Fly-Out screen - upload header image and set screen dimensions.

-4. Select to show Compare Feature on Product Pages as Button or Hyperlink Text.
+5. Select to show Compare Feature on Product Pages as Button or Hyperlink Text.

-5. Set text to show in Button or Link.
+6. Set text to show in Button or Link.

-6. Set Compare Products Tab to show in WooCommerce Product Page Navigation Tabs.
+7. Set Compare Products Tab to show in WooCommerce Product Page Navigation Tabs.

-7. Add your Master Category Feature Fields

-8 .
-Save Settings and Compare Products Features is activated on every product on your site.
+8. Save Settings to save your work.
 You are now ready to add the Compare features data for each product.

+9. Click the FEATURES tab add your Master Category Feature Fields

+10. Follow the instructions on adding and managing Compare Features to the master category.

-9. Visit Product edit pages to where you (i) Deactivate the feature for that Product or (ii) Add Compare Feature Fields data for that Products.
+11. Visit Product edit pages to where you (i) Deactivate the feature for that Product or (ii) Add Compare Feature Fields data for that Products.
 Update (or publish) and your compare features for that product is published.

-10. Celebrate the extra sales Compare Products brings you !
+Celebrate the extra sales Compare Products brings you !

 == Frequently Asked Questions ==